 The keys to successful saving are to have and follow a savings plan.

 Why?
-Because planning is one of the universal secrets to being successful at absolutely anything, whether it’s being successful in your career, cooking a meal, or your financial wealth.
-But, you need your plane to be specific, here are the things that your savings plan will help you with.
+Because planning is one of the universal secrets to being successful at absolutely anything, whether it’s successful in your career, cooking a meal, or your financial wealth.
+You need your plane to be specific, here are the things that your savings plan will help you with.

 - Ensuring that your financial goals are tangible, achievable goals